AckerlyXu/heima/articles/service-fabric/service-fabric-application-upgrade-tutorial.md

 ---
-title: Service Fabric app upgrade tutorial| Microsoft Docs
+title: Service Fabric app upgrade tutorial| Azure
 description: This article walks through the experience of deploying a Service Fabric application, changing the code, and rolling out an upgrade by using Visual Studio.
 services: service-fabric
 documentationcenter: .net